108bots/threatmodel-as-code/README.md

 You can use what is provided here as a template and customize it as needed. _(See tmac-template-uml.* for the template and tmac-example-uml.* for full example)_
 ![alt text](https://github.com/108bots/threatmodel-as-code/blob/master/tmac-example-uml.png)

+## Next Steps

+Automate Steps 1b and 1c - Parse the threat model questions' responses from the UML and annotate the UML with the risk and recommendations